Imprisoned terrorists and “Martyrs” glorified at Ramadan event

 Walid Daqqa - Israeli Arab member of the Popular Front for the Liberation of Palestine (PFLP).
 He is serving a life sentence for being part of the squad that kidnapped and murdered Israeli soldier Moshe Tamam in 1984.

-Ashraf Na’alwa – 23-year-old Palestinian terrorist who shot and murdered 2 of his Israeli coworkers, Kim Levengrond-Yehezkel and Ziv Hajbi, in a factory in the Barkan Industrial Zone near Ariel on Oct.
+Ashraf Walid Suleiman Na’alwa – 23-year-old Palestinian terrorist who shot and murdered 2 of his Israeli coworkers - Kim Levengrond-Yehezkel, a 28-year-old mother of an 18-month-old infant, and Ziv Hajbi, a 35-year-old father of three - in a factory in the Barkan Industrial Zone near Ariel on Oct.
 7, 2018.
 Na'alwa fled the scene, but was located on Dec.
-13, 2018 in Nablus and shot and killed in a shootout when the Israeli army and police tried to apprehend him.
-Israel ordered the partial demolition of the Na'alwa home as a result of Ashraf Na'alwa murdering 2; the house was partially demolished on Dec.
+13, 2018 in Nablus and shot and killed in a shootout.
+Israel partially demolished Na'alwa's house as a deterrent measure on Dec.
 17, 2018.The Izz A-Din Al-Qassam Brigades (Hamas' military wing) claimed responsibility for the attack.
 Until this attack, the Barkan Industrial Zone had been an example of coexistence with Israelis and Palestinians working together.

 Jayel Al-Arja – Palestinian terrorist and head of Popular Front for the Liberation of Palestine (PFLP) in Latin America who was involved in the hijacking of Air France Flight 139 on June 27,1976, whose passengers were freed in Israel’s Operation Entebbe.
 Al-Arja was killed during the attack.